twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 # Who attn Is For

 attn is designed for a specific set of users.

+It is **Solana-native and onchain-only**:
+- no bank accounts
+- no credit scores
+- no real-world asset verification
+- no KYC

 The docs are organised around four main groups.

 ---